Fz3r0/Fz3r0/Networking/Attacking-Cisco/THM-L2-MAC-Flooding-&-ARP-Spoofing-writeup.md

 - As you can see, from `Eve` we can "see" 2 different Broadcast Domains for 2 different LANs,

-- **I found in my old write ups of Networking something very useful for the next tasks and this room in general, it talks about Layer 2 types of comunication and how devices like Switches and Hubs at Layer 2 creates Broadcast and Collision Domains, also how Layer 2 devices uses MAC Addresses to identify who is every host inside the LAN:
+### **I've found in my old write ups of Networking something very useful for the next tasks and this room in general, it talks about Layer 2 types of comunication and how devices like Switches and Hubs at Layer 2 creates Broadcast and Collision Domains, also how Layer 2 devices uses MAC Addresses to identify who is every host inside the LAN:

 ![image](https://user-images.githubusercontent.com/94720207/166326956-69553eaf-4a36-4494-9f37-9e19753ed742.png)